munificent/craftinginterpreters/book/compiling-expressions.md

 ### Parsers for tokens

-Imagine if every expression in Lox is only a single token.
+Imagine that every expression in Lox is only a single token.
 Each token type maps to a different kind of expression.
 We define a function for each that outputs the appropriate bytecode for that expression.
 Then we build an array of function pointers.
 The indexes in the array correspond to the `TokenType` enum values, and the function at that index is the code to compile an expression of that token type.

 To add support for number literals, we store a pointer to the following function at the `TOKEN_NUMBER` index in the array: